2025 Nepalese Gen Z protests: 9 September

-Nepalese Parliament building on 20 September 2025.
+Nepalese Parliament building damaged of fire set by protesters on 20 September 2025.

 Prime Minister K. P. Sharma Oli began the day with a call to all parties to cease violent action, but he did not respond to the corruption allegations.
 Then he directed his Communist Party of Nepal (Unified Marxist–Leninist) ministers not to resign their posts and resigned his own office.
 Afterwards, Oli fled to an army barracks outside of Kathmandu Valley as per his interview in Kantipur's fireside.
-There were conflicting reports on whether President Ram Chandra Poudel resigned as well, as the Nepalese Army denied reports of Poudel's resignation.
+Videos surfaced of him escaping in a helicopter, with rumors of a potential escape to India or Dubai.
+There were conflicting reports on whether President Ram Chandra Paudel resigned as well, as the Nepalese Army denied reports of Paudel's resignation.
 Despite this, protests continued nationwide.
 Protestors set fire to many government buildings: part of Singha Durbar, the administrative headquarters of Nepal; the adjacent building of the Supreme Court of Nepal; the president's residence at Sital Niwas; the prime minister's residence at Baluwatar; and the headquarters of the Communist Party UML.
 Multiple reports allege that Nepali Army commander Ashok Raj Sigdel advised Oli to resign in order for the Army to restore peace.

 Protest actions targeted several prominent locations in Kathmandu, including the residences of the prime minister and the president, as well as the homes of various government ministers and members of parliament, which were set ablaze by protesters.
-The parliament building was set on fire.
+The parliament building was set on fire and looted.
 The headquarters of the UML and Nepali Congress was vandalized, with party flags stripped and burned.
 Security forces, including the Nepali Army, facilitated the safe evacuation of politicians from affected areas and evacuated to Tribhuvan International Airport (TIA), while attempting to control the escalating incidents of arson and destruction.
 Minister of Agriculture Ram Nath Adhikari and Health Minister Pradip Paudel along with 21 MPs from the Rastriya Swatantra Party resigned, along with all the MPs of the Rastriya Prajatantra Party.
 Several members left Oli's UML party.
 Protestors went to TIA to block the political leaders from fleeing.
 The airport was closed and occupied by the Nepali Army.
 There was ensuing confusion as hundreds of travelers were left stranded in the TIA prompted airlines to order personnel to keep all individuals sheltered within the airport.
 Scheduled international flights were diverted to Pokhara or cancelled.
 Kantipur media house was set on fire in the early evening.
 The online news portal was stopped due to damage in its server, forcing it to post in Facebook as an alternative.
 Other buildings burned by protesters were the new Hilton Hotel in Kathmandu and the Ministry of Health building in Ramshahpath.